 - Note the rooms marked “PSO” (Protective Services Officer) and “HOLD” (presumably the holding cell for PSOs to use).
 All three stations have these, though they are not explicitly marked on the other diagrams.

-- Lifts, stairs and ramps — which are nice and long due to DDA-compliance, which limits the maximum gradients, and requires level rest areas, but a failsafe against lift failure, which has been a problem at other stations such as Laverton and Epping.
+- Lifts, stairs and ramps — which are nice and long due to DDA-compliance, which limits the maximum gradients, and requires level rest areas.
+They’re also a failsafe against lift failure, which has been a problem at other stations such as Laverton and Epping.

 - Retail space included in the building.
 Wouldn’t surprise me if this is designed so that if necessary it can be converted into future additional station office space.